-I think the answer is obvious.
-Israel's growing nuclear arsenal and increasing capability to deliver it.
-It is reported that in that last war (The Yom Kippur War), Israel had nuclear weapons loaded on the fighters planes ready to go if things continued to worsen for her.
-True or not, the Arabs know Israel has these weapons and is willing to use them if necessary just as they are willing to do unpopular preemptive strikes when necessary.
+I think the answer is obvious if you think about it.
+Israel's growing nuclear arsenal and increasing capability to deliver it is why.
+As reported in Der Spiegel, intelligence sources confirm that in that last war (The Yom Kippur War), Israel had nuclear weapons loaded on the fighters planes ready to go if things continued to worsen for her.
+The Arabs know Israel has these weapons and is willing to use them if necessary just as they are willing to do unpopular preemptive strikes when necessary.
 This nuclear deterrent would explain the relative quiet since 1973.
 It has changed the balance of power.
 Israel's enemies risk inviting asymmetrical force if they try to overrun and take over Israel as they did when the State of Israel formed in 1948.
 For this reason, I believe the Arabs have not joined in war against Israel again.

 Of course, the more radical states, like Iran and Syria still talk and act belligerently.
 However, most of the Arab states are moderate and have had peace treaties with Israel for years now.
-Although they may not like Israel, they must realize how much they have to lose cmopared to what little they have to gain by trying to invade Israel now.
+Although they may not like Israel, they must realize how much they have to lose compared to what little they have to gain by trying to invade Israel now.
 The prophesied war of Isaiah 17 will simply not happen as long as Israel has a strong nuclear deterrent no matter how much tension with Iran or Syria we see or how many times prophecy teachers predict it.

 What has to happen first is revealed in another prophecy.
 In Psalm 83 by Asaph the prophet (2Ch 29:30) we are given another view of this same war that brings Damascus down: